You are a passionate RC racer and you enjoy RC racing often. However, recently you see a dip in the performance of your RC.

 Here are some multimeters that you can check out:

 Hopefully this will help you out when you’re looking for a multimeter for your use!

-Place the multimeter red wire to the battery’s positive terminal.
-And the black one to the negative end.
-And then turn the multimeter knob to volt.
-Then the display will show you the internal voltage of the battery.
+Place the multimeter red wire to the battery’s positive terminal and the black one to the negative end.
+Then turn the multimeter knob to volt.
+The display will show you the internal voltage of the battery.

 Match that with the label of battery and you’ll know if your battery is right.

 To measure the resistance, you just need to add another resistor to the battery end and wire.
 Then turn the knob to ohm scale and you’ll get your resistance reading too.